 - Continuing to be the area of greatest strength for the WSU College of Medicine is the support given to student-led planetary health initiatives.
-There are two faculty-supported student groups, which have held many co-curricular events.
+There are two faculty-supported student groups, which have held several co-curricular events.
 Opportunities through WSU Pullman campus include a Student Green Fund, CEREO, and many events.
-The new Presidential Sustainability Task Force will include student input. - Recommendations: University-wide student opportunities should be more clearly advertised and accessible to students in the College of Medicine and included on the new Sustainability website.
+The new Presidential Sustainability Task Force does include student input. - Recommendations: University-wide events and funding (i.e, Student Green Fund) should be more clearly advertised and accessible to the College of Medicine, and be included on the new Sustainability website.